Shopify/hydrogen-v1/.github/contributing.md

 1. Update the Schema URL and the header comment in `codegen.yml`
 1. Run `yarn graphql-types`
-1. Fix any Typescript errors that now appear
+1. Fix any TypeScript errors that now appear
-   1. One fast way to find them is to run `yarn build` from the monorepo root and see what Typescript errors show up
+   1. One fast way to find them is to run `yarn build` from the monorepo root and see what TypeScript errors show up
    1. Another way is to clear the test cache with `yarn test --clearCache && yarn test`

 For context, updating the `codegen.yml` file and running the script does the following: